pepper-jk/homebrew_5e/items.md

-# Lilli Nackle’s Index of Arcane Items
+# Lilli Nackle’s Index of the Arcane

 This document contains new magic items designed specifically for the characters of my ongoing campaign.